 After the Prime Minister’s address, Sir Michael Barber, while explaining the concept to the participants, illustrated the way certain countries (Punjabi in Pakistan, Brunei, UK and Republic of South Africa) achieved quality education by implementing Deliverology.
 He also indicated that, in addition to the education sector, the methodology can be used to improve quality in other sectors such as health and law enforcement.

-The UK’s Department for International Development (DFID) is currently supporting an initial phase of the Delivery programme in education as part of the British Council run Quality Education Strategic Support Programme (QESSP).
+The UK’s Foreign, Commonwealth & Development Office is currently supporting an initial phase of the Delivery programme in education as part of the British Council run Quality Education Strategic Support Programme (QESSP).
 The programme aims to accelerate and enhance educational outcomes in Ethiopia.